 To learn more about the Teachers College M.A. in Studio Practice for Art Educators (Hybrid) program, fill out the fields below to download a program brochure.
 You can also call (877) 251-1533 to speak with one of our admission counselors.

 One of the things that many art educators miss is the time and space to make art, and getting feedback on their art.
-These artist-to-artist interactions are an essential way to keep growing, remain motivated, and come up with new challenges for yourself.
+The artist-to-artist interactions at the heart of our program are an essential way to keep growing as an artist educator, to remain motivated in your practice, and come up with new challenges for yourself.

 —Dr. Olga Hubard, Director and Associate Professor of Art and Art Education, Teachers College, Columbia University

 The M.A. in Studio Practice for Art Educators (Hybrid) at Teachers College allows art educators to deepen and expand their own art practice, and develop their professional practice in creating and exhibiting art.
 This unique program combines asynchronous and synchronous online coursework with studio work.
-Students will spend time both making artwork and reflecting on the artistic process and outcomes.
+Whereas a traditional M.F.A. program focuses solely on an individual artist’s development, this program offers students a chance to spend time both making artwork and reflecting on the artistic process and outcomes.

 Teachers College has a history of providing excellence in online education.
 In 1997, Teachers College founded the Distance Learning Project (DLP) and by 2000, had 40 courses online.